vivitt/unit-converter/README.md

 This app has a main view that includes 4 components:

-- A TabGroup : this component renders a tab and a tab panel for each type of conversion and group them all
+- A TabGroup : this component inlcudes the tabs element, where each conversion type has a tab and a tab panel.
+This is the main component of the app, because is the one that handle the unit conversion

 - An InputField: used for submiting the number to convert and to display the converted data

-- A SelectInput: that shows all the disponibles units for a conversion type
+- A SelectInput: used to display all the disponibles units to convert from and to

-- Footer
+- Footer with a link to the app repo in github

-The value of each unit to make the conversions is stored in the [unit.tsx](src/units/unit.tsx) file, where an array of objects includes all the types of conversion an the units for each one, with the unit name and the unit value.
+The value for each unit to make the conversions is stored in the [unit.tsx](src/units/unit.tsx) file, where an array of objects includes all the availables types of conversion an the units for each one, with the unit name and the unit value.

 The [converter.tsx](src/converter.tsx) file includes three helper functions that are used inside the TabGroup component to get the result for the conversion.

 ## Installation